msayson/msayson.github.io/_posts/2019-08-09-jdk-distributions-everywhere.markdown

 This leaves Oracle OpenJDK and Amazon Corretto as my main JDK builds under consideration, while there are doubtless more alternatives out there.

-I've not used Amazon Corretto before, but will try it out and see how it goes.
+I haven't used Amazon Corretto before, but will try it out and see how it goes.